Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-aks-managed-deployment.md

 * Install the kubectl binary via curl.
 Follow the Linux tab on the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl).
 * The ability to register an application with your Azure AD tenant.
 Please follow the instructions [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#required-permissions) to see if you have the necessary permissions to create Service Principles in your Azure AD.

+## Walkthrough
+1. In the Linux or WSL terminal, log into Azure using the **az login** command.

+   > Note: The **az login** command will provide a code for you to enter at the [microsoft.com/devicelogin](https://microsoft.com/devicelogin) address.
+Once the code has been entered and accepted, the terminal will be authenticated to your Azure account.

+2. Create a SSH key to connect to the Linux VMs deployed as part of the AKS service.
+In the Linux or WSL terminal, run the following command using the -f parameter to provide a name for the public and private key.
+It may be recommended to name the file the same name as the AKS cluster.
+    ```
+      ssh-keygen -t rsa -b 2048 -f ./<key file name>
+    ```